WPAT (AM): Capital Cities ownership

 The WPAT stations were purchased by Capital Cities Communications in 1961.
 In the late 1960s, the stations added several vocals per hour.
 They were pop standards artists including Frank Sinatra, Tony Bennett, Patti Page, Nat King Cole and Doris Day.
 Vocals were always soft, with string arrangements.
 They steered clear of jazzy type vocals at that point.
 Throughout the 1960s, WPAT also resisted playing easy instrumental versions of baby boomer pop and rock and roll songs.
-However, after 101.1 WCBS-FM adopted a more youthful easy listening format called the "Young Sound" which played instrumental versions of rock songs and some soft rock vocals, WPAT reacted.
+However, after WCBS-FM adopted a more youthful easy listening format called the "Young Sound" which played instrumental versions of rock songs and some soft rock vocals, WPAT reacted.
 It also began playing these songs in instrumental easy arrangements.

 In the 1970s, WPAT began integrating some current soft vocals from artists including The Carpenters, Neil Diamond, Dionne Warwick and Barbra Steisand.
 WPAT-AM-FM included one vocal in each 15-minute music sweep.
 In 1982, the stations began playing soft adult contemporary songs mixed into the format a few times an hour and cut back on pop standards artists and songs.

 Park Communications and Heftel Broadcasting

-In 1985, Capital Cities announced that it would buy the ABC Network, including its television and radio stations.
+In 1985, Capital Cities announced that it would buy the American Broadcasting Company (ABC), including its television and radio stations.
 As a result of FCC regulations at the time, the company decided to sell WPAT-AM-FM because ABC already owned WABC and WPLJ in New York City.
 The WPAT stations would be sold to Park Communications.
-By the early 1990s both frequencies of WPAT all but eliminated the instrumentals and went full time with a Soft AC vocal format.
+By the early 1990s both frequencies of WPAT all but eliminated the instrumentals and went full time with a soft AC vocal format.

 In January 1996, the two stations were sold to separate owners.
 WPAT-FM was acquired by Spanish Broadcasting System (SBS) and switched to a Spanish-language adult contemporary format.
-Around the same time, WPAT 930 AM was sold to Heftel Broadcasting.
-It switched to a Spanish-language automated classic salsa and tropical music format on March 26.
-Heftel tried to buy the FM station too, but was narrowly outbid by SBS.
+WPAT AM was sold to Heftel Broadcasting.
+It switched to a Spanish-language automated classic salsa music and tropical music format on March 26.
+Heftel had sought to buy WPAT-FM as well, but was narrowly outbid by SBS.
 Heftel bought WPAT with plans to sell it to Multicultural Broadcasting, which would help it to buy an FM station.
 The company's plans were to not change formats to Spanish music for the long term but to broker the station in advance of its eventual sale.

 Weeks later, the station started adding paid programming, mostly aimed at ethnic listeners in their language.
 The station continued running overflow sports events from WFAN in English as well as English-language public affairs programming.
 In January 1997, the station began brokering 18 hours a day to Radio Korea.
-The station kept Spanish programming a few hours a day, in addition to the English-language sports and public affairs programs.
+The station kept Spanish-language programming a few hours a day, in addition to the English-language sports and public affairs programs.
 This was done with intent of selling the station.